ericposas/spidermap/README.md

     - Format legal/comment section in various map views

-  - UI:
-    - Add notification for when saving as PNG, SVG, or PDF

   - Generate PDF:
    - Clean up PDF export for listview (currently cuts words in half at page break)